Frequently Asked Questions

 - The isolation has been verified on several sites using pressure and vacuum testing.

-- In addition, the contaminant isocontours developed from sampling the individual well systems indicates true separation.
-Information presented to us from our clients shows that the users control of the systems has been remarkable and worked in better treatment of their project sites.
+- In addition, the contaminant isocontours developed from sampling the individual well segments indicates true separation.
+Information presented to us from our clients shows that the users control of the systems has been remarkable and led to better treatment of their project sites.

-- Recently, we also obtained visual proof of grout integrity via an examination by Aestus’ GeoTrax system that is designed to effect subsurface imaging.
+- We also obtained visual proof of grout integrity via an examination by Aestus’ GeoTrax system that is designed to effect subsurface imaging.

 How much Investigation Derived Waste (IDW) is generated?